← Use cases

 Who uses this

-• Field operations combining telemetry files with fixed reference locations.
+• Field ops blending telemetry files with fixed reference points.

-• Growth or marketing teams scoring leads from uploaded geographic lists.
+• Growth or marketing scoring leads from uploaded geographic lists.